wbhu/DnCNN-tensorflow/README.md

 Here is my training loss:

-**Note**: This loss figure isn't suitable for this trained model any more, but I don't want to update the figure :)
+**Note**: This loss figure isn't suitable for this trained model any more, but I don't want to update the figure :new_moon_with_face:

 ![loss](./img/loss.png)